 Keep it interactive

 The biggest fear of a trainer during virtual workshops comes true when the audience loses the motivation to stay attentive during the session.
 Nothing worse than that.

-Here are some additional tips which might come handy during a virtual workshop and helps running an effective workshop.
+Here are some additional tips which might come in handy during a virtual workshop and helps run an effective workshop.

 - Keep a second monitor if you plan to share your screen.

 - Publish the agenda well before the session with clear expectations.